tacobae/test/README.md

 With Cookie Clicker open, click the bookmark.

+## Configuration
+You can tweak the clicking speed by changing the FC's `Speed` setting (clicking frequency in milliseconds) in your browser's JavaScript Console:

+    FrenzyClicker.Speed = 200

 ## Other mods
 Frenzy Clicker should not conflict with any other mods (using other auto-clickers at the same time might slow down the game, though).
 To easily load FC and other mods together, just add them to the bookmark.